maazu/Foundation-Year/README.md

 # Foundation-Year
-This repository consist of the projects which I made during my foundation year.
+This repository consist of the coursework assignement which I made during my foundation year.
-As part of my module of web design, I developed this website, pictures used on the website were provided by teacher.
+As part of my web design module I developed the website using bootstrap, the pictures used on the website were provided by teacher.
 [View online version](https://maaz.dev/bellerbys/)